 Jonathan Lowe is so happy to be back in his home state and hometown after spending six years working as a journalist in other parts of the U.S. Now that he is back in familiar territory, he is excited and anxious to cover the stories that matter most to the lives of the people of North Carolina.

-This isn’t Jonathan’s first stint with Time Warner Cable News.
+This isn’t Jonathan’s first stint with Spectrum News.
 His first “tour of duty” with the company happened when the company was known as “News 14 Carolina.”
-He spent 2 years in Greensboro after being part of the team that launched the Triad channel in 2006.
-Following that, he was promoted to the Charlotte newsroom where he worked for 2 years.
+He spent two years in Greensboro after being part of the team that launched the Triad channel in 2006.
+Following that, he was promoted to the Charlotte newsroom where he worked for two years.

 After leaving North Carolina, Jonathan first moved to Saginaw, MI to work for the CBS affiliate there as an anchor and reporter.
 He spent 3 years there covering blizzards, Michigan’s place in the 2008 presidential election, as well as the American auto industry’s recovery following the 2008 recession.